 After a lifetime of living with Labradors and assorted other breeds (and crossbreeds) of dog, I have learned a thing or two about cleaning up pet hair.

-You’ll find here, a couple of personal, in-depth reviews of the Cordless Dyson Vacuum and the Neato Botvac robot vacuum cleaner.
+You’ll also find here, a couple of personal, in-depth reviews of the Cordless Dyson Vacuum and the Neato Botvac robot vacuum cleaner.

 Best Vacuum For Pet Hair